Polygon-Advocates/zkThon-2023/challenge-3.md

 # 🌳 Challenge III: Fork a Major Protocol and Deploy it on the zkEVM Testnet

+## Description
-> In this challenge, your task is to fork a major protocol and deploy it to the zkEVM Testnet.
-This challenge is intermediate and may take a few days to complete, and **claim an awesome T-shirt**.
+Fork a major protocol and deploy it to the zkEVM Testnet.
+This challenge had intermediate difficulty and may take a few days to complete.

+## Rewards
+**Claim a Cool zkThon T-shirt**. [*Sharing the design with you all soon!*]

-## Steps on how to get started 🏃🏻‍♂️
+## Get Started 🏃🏻‍♂️

--  Let's start with setting up your development environment for zkEVM development by following the instructions  [here](https://wiki.polygon.technology/docs/zkEVM/develop#connecting-to-zkevm), Also here is an [awesome vedio from step](https://www.youtube.com/watch?v=GNBHDCGFxtw) to help you with setting up the local development and building a fullstack dApp with Polygon zkEVM, link to the repo [here](https://github.com/oceans404/fullstack-zkevm) for refrence.
+- Setup your testnet environment for zkEVM development [here](https://wiki.polygon.technology/docs/zkEVM/develop#connecting-to-zkevm).

+- Checkout this [video](https://www.youtube.com/watch?v=GNBHDCGFxtw) by Steph Orpilla, Devrel Engineer - Polygon Labs to help you with setting up the local development and building a fullstack dApp with Polygon zkEVM, link to the repo [here](https://github.com/oceans404/fullstack-zkevm) for reference.

--   In order to get some test tokens for the Polygon zkEVM testnet, Watch the tutorial  [here](https://wiki.polygon.technology/docs/zkEVM/develop#bridge-assets-to-zkevm)  to get test tokens for the Polygon zkEVM testnet.
+- Claim some tokens required to work with Polygon zkEVM testnet [here](https://wiki.polygon.technology/docs/zkEVM/develop#bridge-assets-to-zkevm)

-- Now lets find a smart contract deployed on the zkEVM Polygon network, You can use any contract deployed on the Polygon testnet.
+- Now lets find a protocol's smart contract deployed on Polygon PoS chain.
+You can get the contracts from [CoinGecko](https://www.coingecko.com/)

 - Read the contract's documentation or ABI to understand its functions and inputs as how is the contract functioning.